Indonesia authorities say 125 dead in soccer stadium stampede | Sports-Games

 "It had gotten anarchic.
 They started attacking officers, they damaged cars," Nico said, adding that the crush occurred when fans fled for an exit gate.
 Some local officials had put the death toll at 174, but East Java Deputy Governor Emil Dardak said the number of fatalities had subsequently been revised down to 125.

-World soccer's governing body FIFA specifies in its safety regulations that no firearms or "crowd control gas" should be carried or used by stewards or police.
-East Java police did not immediately respond to a request for comment on whether they were aware of such regulations.
+TEAR GAS RULES World soccer's governing body FIFA specifies in its safety regulations that no firearms or "crowd control gas" should be carried or used by stewards or police.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)